 Some people dream of becoming entrepreneurs, and have plenty of money saved up, but don't actually have a viable business idea.
-But many more would-be business owners are faced with the opposite problem: they have a great business idea, but lack the capital to finance it.
-And no matter how unique or groundbreaking your business idea is, it's unlikely to get off the ground without proper funding.
+Many more would-be business owners are faced with the opposite problem: they have a great business idea, but lack the capital to finance it.
+No matter how unique or groundbreaking your business idea is, it's unlikely to get off the ground without proper funding.

 The good news is that there are plenty of alternative sources of funding that entrepreneurs can use to finance their business dreams.

 There is no doubt that business credit cards are one of the most efficient ways to fund a business startup that any business owner can seriously consider.
 It is a cost-effective way of financing startups, as they come at relatively low rates.
 Some business credit cards also offer zero-percent interest promotions, often for a period of 6 to 12 months.
 Business owners can also build their business credit history if they use these corporate cards in a responsible way.

 A 401(k) business funding strategy can absolutely provide an aspiring business owner with startup funds, but this is a plan that may attract serious restrictions and certain tax implications.
 If you are not a financial expert, then it is advisable to seek the services of a qualified financial expert before you borrow from you 401(k).
 Still, if you're currently employed and aspire to start a business, the balance of your 401(k) can be a source of funding.

 Crowdfunding is based on raising small amounts of money from a large number of people.
 This is done mostly through crowdfunding websites such as GoFundMe and Kickstarter.
 These campaigns may at times rely on the strength of your business campaign, with the business expected to reward supporters in exchange for the investment they put into the business.